cdsnlab/AIoTVirt/map_info/README.md

-# What this folder contains
+# Objectives
+This folder transfroms raw mobility GPS data to the map.

 ## ****_to_mdb.py files
 these files reads from raw (lon, lat) coordinates and saves them to mongo db for later use.